takanori-azegami-jp/OSHIStamp-docs/README-EN.md

   Timestamps are automatically saved to local storage, so you don't have to worry about losing data during work.

+- **Color Mode Feature**

+  Now supports Dark Mode.

 - **Display Favorite Images**

   By uploading and displaying your favorite images on the screen, you can boost your motivation for "Oshi" activities!
-  (Supported size:530px × 70px, formats: JPG, PNG, SVG)
+  (Supported size:500px × 70px, formats: JPG, PNG, SVG)

 - **Minimize Feature**